cloudera/hue/docs/docs-site/content/developer/parsers/_index.md

     :
     | 'FORCE'
     ;

-    “DataDefinition” is an existing rule and this extends that rule with “ReindexStatement”.
+"DataDefinition" is an existing rule and this extends that rule with "ReindexStatement".

-Save the file(s) and first run `node tools/jison/generateParsers.js postgresql` then `npm run test` and we should be down to one failing test.
+Save the files and first run `node tools/jison/generateParsers.js postgresql` then `npm run test` and we should be down to one failing test.

 For the next one we’ll add some keyword suggestions after the user has typed REINDEX, we’ll continue below the ReindexStatement in `sql_main.jison`: